 Bluethroat Wrasse (Notolabrus tetricus) and Purple Wrasse (also called Saddled Wrasse; N. fucicola), comprise approximately 90 per cent of the commercial Victorian wrasse harvest.
 Small catches of Rosy Wrasse (Pseudolabrus psittaculus), Senator Wrasse (Pictilabrus laticlavius) and Southern Maori Wrasse (Ophthalmolepis lineolatus) are also caught.

 After a rapid rise in catch levels in the 1990s to a peak of just under 90 tonnes in 1998/99, catches stabilised to between 40 and 50 tonnes during the period of 2000 to 2004.
-With the decrease in effort as a result of fewer licences, catches then fell again between 30 to 40 tonnes during 2005 to 2009.
-Since that time, catches have been between 20 – 30 tonnes (see Figure 1).
+With the decrease in effort as a result of fewer licences, catches declined to below 30 tonnes.
+With the introduction of licence transferability in 2017, there has been an increase in total catch in 2017/18 as new licence owners became active in the fishery.

 The commercial wrasse fishery is managed primarily by: